dave5/heterocera-server/README.md

 ## Usage

-Heterocera handles data in the following manner:
+Heterocera handles data in the following manner (note that the data element is optional):

     [address_element1, address_element2, ... address_elementN] = data